-- Meet the phase admissions requirements summarized in the Educational Professions section. - Complete the professional education sequence described in Education: P-12 Programs.
+- Complete the BFA in Art and Design. - Meet the phase admissions requirements summarized in the Educational Professions section. - Complete the professional education sequence described in Education: P-12 Programs.

 Art History

 MINOR

 Hours Required in Art: 15-18

 Hours Required in Other Departments: 3-0

 Total Hours Required: 18